Guseyn/nodes.js/README.md

 console.log(
 `
 We just sent SIGUSR1 to the primary process with pid: ${primaryProcessId}.
+Version: ${version}, environment: ${environment}.

 Then primary process will send message to its subprocesses to exit with code 0.
 It will restart them (gracefully and with timeout one by one).
-That will allow to reach zero downtime while we restarting the application with new codebase.
+That will allow to reach zero downtime while we restarting the application with new codebase (everything in worker.js).

+P.S.: If you need to update primary.js as well, you need to shutdown whole application and run it again.
 `
 )
 ````